 On the next two days, a beautiful young woman called Victoria Chang was engaged to translate for my sessions, and in one part of the public meeting, I completely forgot I needed her, and spoke for so long it was almost impossible for her to follow!
 It was incredible to have her support, and her ability to follow me, when I was unable to follow my own notes or slides, made it even more amazing.

 The goal for my visit was not specifically to raise awareness of dementia, but partly to empower other people diagnosed with dementia to become advocates, and to work with Taiwan to inform government, policy and services.
-In the process of my many meetings, the seeds were sewn for the Taiwan Dementia Working Group.
+In the process of my many meetings, the seeds were sewn for the first Dementia Working Group.

-People with dementia who attended the session at the Taipei Family of Wisdom house, a centre for people with dementia to attend and be involved in many different activities, spoke out for the first time publicly of their own experiences after the session there.
-The next day, in my final public meeting, a gentleman who had travelled from afar, also spoke up, and has also been invited to become a member of the Taiwan Dementia Working Group.
+People with dementia who attended the session at the Family of Wisdom house, a centre for people with dementia to attend and be involved in many different activities, spoke out for the first time publicly of their own experiences after the session there.
+The next day, in my final public meeting, a gentleman who had travelled from afar, also spoke up, and has also been invited to become a member of the Dementia Working Group.
 It is a very exciting time for people with dementia in Taiwan.

 My schedule was incredibly busy…